top of page

 I can enable you to take time to reflect on what we have learned from our experiences.
 One of the things that I will do also, is to try to help you make sense of your experiences.

 Trauma-focused Therapy sessions aim to help you to discover skills and improve coping strategies to better respond to reminders and emotions associated with the traumatic event.
 Some of these skills include anxiety management and relaxation strategies.
+CBT and EMDR are recommended by NICE to be used when you experience symptoms of PTSD.

 If the trauma is left untreated, you may experience nightmares, insomnia, anxiety, depression, phobias, substance abuse, panic attacks, anger, irritability, or hopelessness.
 You might also begin to have physical symptoms such as gastrointestinal distress, rapid heartbeat, or extreme fatigue.